- Advocacy and consultation

 - Veterinary Shortage in New Zealand

 The NZVA Standards’ Committee

-The NZVA Standards’ Committee is a subcommittee of the NZVA Board of Directors, with a delegated authority to develop, review and approve NZVA policies, position statements and standards, as outlined in the NZVA policy framework.
+The NZVA Standards’ Committee is a subcommittee of the NZVA Board of Directors, with a delegated authority to develop, review and approve NZVA Policies and Position Statements, as outlined in the NZVA policy framework.

 The New Zealand Veterinary Association’s constitution has 4 key objectives – those being:

 - Leadership and advocacy

 - Standard setting

 These objectives are supported through the work of the NZVA’s Standards’ Committee.
 This work sets out the NZVA’s science and evidence-based positioning, for members and the public.
 In doing so, we enable education, provide leadership through this standard setting, and enhance our member wellbeing by virtue of the support this work gives members.